 - When measuring your flour, don’t scoop it out of the container with the measuring cup.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.

 - I recommend using espresso powder in this chocolate cake for the best flavor.
-If you don’t have espresso powder, you can use 1 cup of strong brewed hot coffee in place of the water and espresso powder.
+If you don’t have espresso powder, you can omit it and just use the boiling water or use 1 cup of strong brewed hot coffee in place of the water and espresso powder.

 - I prefer to level and freeze my cake layers for 1-2 hours before frosting the cake.
 This will make the crumb coat dry quickly and make the layers firm, so it’s much easier to frost the cake.